 A2X creates only 8-9 accounts.
 Beyond these A2X-created accounts, mapping transactions to accounts and tax codes does take some accounting knowledge.

-If you don’t have any accounting knowledge, try using the accounts A2X creates for mapping Amazon transactions, and seek advice from your accountant as soon as you are able.
+If you are just starting out we recommend trying the default accounts that A2X can create for mapping Amazon transactions.
+We also recommend seeking advice from your accountant or bookkeeper as required.
 A2X mapping can be customized to your business at anytime.

 Our A2X Experts can help you dial in your A2X account mapping and help you with compliance to your country’s taxation laws.
-Please search our directory for your region or reach out to us at firstname.lastname@example.org for a reference if your region is not listed.
+Please search our directory of experts or reach out to us at email@example.com.

 Questions, Comments?
 We would love to hear from you.